alexander-nolan/github-actions-lab/lab-solution.md

 ### Part 1: Initial Setup and Configuration

-#### Fork the Repository
-- Go to the repository page
-- Click the "Fork" button in the top right
-- Select your account as the destination

-#### Verify GitHub Action
-- Go to the "Actions" tab in your forked repository
-- Confirm the workflow appears and has attempted to run

 #### Generate AWS Access Keys
 - Log into AWS Console
 - Go to IAM → Users → Your User